ikirux/Yii-SwiftMailer/README.md

 Wrapper of Swiftmailer for Yii framework version 1.x

-Current Swiftmailer version supported  5.1.0
+Current swiftmailer version supported  5.1.0

 It supports this features:

-1) smtp, sendmail or mail transport
+1. smtp, sendmail or mail transport
-2) ssl or tls security
+2. ssl or tls security
-3) setTo, CC, BCC
+3. setTo, CC, BCC
-4) Attachment of dinamic (generate at runtime) and static files
+4. Attachment of dinamic (generate at runtime) and static files
-5) Embed files (statics and dinamics)
+5. Embed files (statics and dinamics)
-6) Swiftmailer's plugin (AntiFlood, Throtter, Logger)
+6. Swiftmailer's plugin (AntiFlood, Throtter, Logger)

 You can review the official documentation at http://swiftmailer.org/docs/introduction.html